Seneca-BSA/bsa/docs/seh500/lab2.md

 1. Replace the code within the file with the following:

-    <hr/><pre>
+        @ add directives
         .syntax unified             @ unified syntax used
         .cpu cortex-m4              @ cpu is cortex-m4
         .thumb                      @ use thumb encoding

-    .global main                @ declare main as a global variable .type main, %function       @ set main to function type
+        .text                       @ put code into the text section of memory .global main                @ declare main as a global variable .type main, %function       @ set main to function type

         main:                           @ start of main code with an label ldr     r0, =0x20000000     @ load 0x20000000 to R0
             mov     r1, #8              @ move #8 to R1
             add     r1, r1, #4          @ add #4 to R1 and write to R1
             str     r1, [r0]            @ store value of R1 to address of R0

         stop:                           @ define a new label called stop nop                         @ do nothing
             b       stop                @ jump back label stop to form a loop
-    </pre><hr/>

     Your code should now look like this.